Location | Travel | Lodging

 during the workshop?

-A: No, children do not participate in workshop demonstrations or hands-on experiences during the Mentoring Weekend.
+A: No, children do not participate in workshop demonstrations or hands-on experiences during most Mentor Programs.
 All learning is based on videotapes, discussion and small-group activities.
+It is possible, however to develop a Mentor Program that focuses on participation in a Mealtime Partners clinical "Family Program"

 Q: Can I bring a videotape of one of the children I work with.